Supercharacters and pattern subgroups in the upper triangular groups: Applications

-{\bf Sample 2:} The second sample is the upper triangular groups $U_{13}(q).$ Isaacs-Karagueuzian \cite{Is-Kar} conjecture that there exists a unique pair of irrational irreducible characters of $U_{13}(2)$ of degree $2^{16}.$ This conjecture has been answered by Marberg (\cite{Marberg}, Theorem 9.2) by constructing decomposition trees and he finds out the exact supercharacter giving this pair.
-Evseev (\cite{Anton1}, Theorem 1.4) generalizes the result by applying a reduction algorithm process to obtain $q(q-1)^{13}$ irreducibles of $U_{13}(q)$ which cannot be constructed by inducing from a linear character of some pattern group.
-Those characters are called {\it not well-induced}.
-Here, we work independently to find out the supercharacter giving these properties.
+\begin{example} Isaacs and Karagueuzian \cite{Is-Kar} conjectured that $U_{13}(2)$ has a unique pair of irrational irreducible characters of degree $2^{16}$.
+This conjecture was answered by Marberg (\cite[Theorem 9.2]{Marberg}).
+By constructing decomposition trees, he also found out the exact supercharacter whose irreducible constituent set contains this pair.
+Evseev (\cite[Theorem 1.4]{Anton1}) generalized the result by applying a reduction algorithm process to obtain $q(q-1)^{13}$ irreducibles of $U_{13}(q)$ which cannot be constructed by inducing from a linear character of some pattern subgroup.
+Those characters are called {\em not well-induced}.
+We work independently and point out the supercharacter with these properties as well. \end{example}

+To deal with extensions of linear characters from a subgroup, we use the following property whose proof is quite obvious.